4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 The following table describes a method for calculating the Potential Energy (damage) of an attack, which determines how many Life Battery points will be lost if the attack is successful.

-- If using a health Life Battery, physical damage MUST target the health battery.
+- Physical damage MUST target the health Life Battery.
 - Verbal, advanced technology, or magic attacks MAY impact non-health Life Batteries and SHOULD be a known quality or attribute of the action, technology, or spell.
 - Slow Actions MUST be limited to once per turn or round.
 - Fast Actions MAY be performed twice by the Attacking Character in a turn or round.